Roman Waschuk: Career

 1991-1994 he worked on East European affairs in the Department of Foreign Affairs, Trade and Development of Canada.
 From 1994 to 1998 he was Advisor at the Canadian Embassy in Kyiv.

 In Ottawa Waschuk held the positions of a deputy director of the European Union Division, deputy director of the Policy Planning Division, director of the Global Partnership for Biological Non-Proliferation, Chemical Weapons Destruction and Redirection of Former Weapons Scientists Division, and director of the Stabilization and Reconstruction Programs Division.

-Since 2011 Waschuk has served as ambassador to Serbia, with concurrent accreditation to the Republic of Macedonia and Montenegro.
-He served there until September 2014.
+From 2011 to September 2014, Waschuk served as ambassador to Serbia, with concurrent accreditation to the Republic of Macedonia and Montenegro.

-Since October 2014 he has been the Ambassador of Canada in Kyiv.
-He served there until October 2019.
+From October 2014 to October 2019, he was the Ambassador of Canada in Kyiv.
 He replaced Troy Lulashnyk, who was Ambassador to Ukraine from November 2011 to October 2014.
-Lulashnyk became Ambassador to the Arab Republic of Egypt.

 He has published papers on Central European history, human security, and Canada-EU defence relations.
 About his time in Berlin he held a lecture at Munk School, University Toronto, titled "A Canadian in Berlin – Reflections On A Foreign Service Career And A Bilateral Relationship".

 In an interview with The Canadian Press Washuk refused critics who complained that the Canadian embassy in Kyiv gave shelter to protesters during Ukraine uprising of February 2014, when his predecessor Lulashnyk was ambassador.
 He acknowledged the protesters were camped in the main lobby for at least a week.
 Waschuk also suggested no harm came of it.
 "From what I was told, it was several days and they left flowers on departure," he said.
 The opening of the doors was "a gesture designed to react and to reach out to the people suffering in the turmoil," Waschuk said.

+He has served as Business Ombudsman in Ukraine since January 1, 2022.